iamspd2/fend-travel-app/README.md

 - Type `npm run start` to run the server at port 8080
 - To run the server in development mode, type `npm run dev`
 - Type `npm run test` to run the test suites

-## How It Works

-The user can plan trips using this app by entering the name of the destination along with the country code.
-I use Geonames API to get the latitude and longitude of the place in order to retrieve the exact weather forecast from WeatherBit API, and an image of the place from Pixabay API.
-The user can save those trips for future reference.

 ## Additional Inputs